phanthaoIT/TeamCity-TestFlight-Appium-ReactNative/1-run-automation-test.md

 ![alt text](./assets/api_key.png )

 **c.
 Get Desired cap**

+Kobiton provides the so-called Automation Settings for each device on which you want to run tests.
+Actually Automation Settings are the desired capabilities that need to be added to the Appium test script in order tests to be executed on the Kobiton devices.
 + In the navigation bar at the top of the Kobiton website, select `Devices`.

 ![alt text](./assets/devices.png )